tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 Courtesy: On the Privacy Provisions of Bloom Filters in Lightweight Bitcoin Clients [7]

-In addition to Bloom filters, SPV cleints rely on Merkle trees - a binary structure that has a list of all the hashes between the block (apex) and the transaction (leaf).
+In addition to Bloom filters, SPV clients rely on Merkle trees - a binary structure that has a list of all the hashes between the block (apex) and the transaction (leaf).
 With merkle trees, one only needs to check a small part of the block, called a merkle root, to prove the transaction is in the block[8].

 ![merkle-tree.png](sources/merkle-tree.png)